782 Montefiore

-782 Montefiore is a minor planet orbiting the Sun that was discovered by Austrian astronomer Johann Palisa on 18 March 1914 and named for Clarice Sebag-Montefiore, wife of Alfons von Rothschild of Vienna.
+782 Montefiore is a minor planet, specifically an asteroid orbiting in the asteroid belt that was discovered by Austrian astronomer Johann Palisa on 18 March 1914 and named for Clarice Sebag-Montefiore, wife of Alfons von Rothschild of Vienna.
 It is orbiting 2.18 AU from the Sun with an eccentricity of 0.04 and a period of 1175.3 days.
 The orbital plane of this asteroid is inclined by an angle of 5.26° to the plane of the ecliptic.

 10μ radiometric data collected from Kitt Peak in 1975 gave a diameter estimate of 15 km.
 Photometric light curve studies from 1997 onward give a consistent rotation period of 4.07 hours.